Sustainability

 Sapporo Logistics ★ Human Resource Development University (commonly known as "Logi Daigaku")

-In this era of severe changes in the logistics environment, we consider the development of human resources to be one of the most important issues, and have been operating Logi Daigaku since 2019 with the aim of developing and nurturing human resources to promote logistics reform throughout the Group.
-Every year, a total of 66 people from various departments, not just from the Logistics Division, from Group companies participate in the course.
-At Logi Daigaku, we provide opportunities for a wide range of activities, from acquiring basic knowledge of logistics to raising issues based on SCM that lead to business strategies.
-It is a place to think more deeply about logistics through interaction and friendly rivalry among students.
+In an era of severe environmental changes surrounding logistics, we consider human resource development to be one of the most important issues, and have opened and operated the Logistics University since 2019 with the aim of fostering and developing human resources to promote logistics reform throughout the Group.
+Every year, participants from various divisions as well as logistics divisions from Group companies participate in the program, and a total of 82 people have completed the course by 2022.
+The University of Logistics provides opportunities for a wide range of activities, from acquiring basic knowledge of logistics to raising SCM-based issues that lead to business strategies.
+The course provides an opportunity for students to interact with each other and engage in friendly competition to think more deeply about logistics.

 Health and Productivity Management